RedMadRobot/figma-export/CONFIG.md

     # Asset render mode: "template", "original" or "default".
 Default value is "template".
     renderMode: default
     # Configure the suffix for filtering Icons and to denote a asset render mode: "default".
-    # ❗️ It will work, if renderMode have default value is "template".
+    # It will work when renderMode value is "template".
 Defaults to nil.
     renderModeDefaultSuffix: '_default'
     # Configure the suffix for filtering Icons and to denote a asset render mode: "original".
-    # ❗️ It will work, if renderMode have default value is "template".
+    # It will work when renderMode value is "template".
 Defaults to nil.
     renderModeOriginalSuffix: '_original'
     # Configure the suffix for filtering Icons and to denote a asset render mode: "template".
-    # ❗️ It will work, if renderMode have default value isn't "template".
+    # It will work when renderMode value isn't "template".
 Defaults to nil.
     renderModeTemplateSuffix: '_template'

   # [optional] Parameters for exporting images